-CLINICAL TARDINESS/UNPREPAREDNESS
+CLINICAL TARDINESS

-Clinical tardiness is defined as arriving later than the designated start time for any clinical experience.
-Clinical unpreparedness is defined as being unable to provide safe competent care determined by your clinical faculty.
-If a student arrives late to clinical and/or is unprepared, the student will be sent off the clinical unit and will receive a clinical absence for the day.
-Below are the steps for each clinical tardiness/unpreparedness within the same course:
+· Clinical tardiness is defined as arriving later than the designated start time for any clinical experience.
+If a student arrives late to clinical, the student will be sent off the clinical unit and will receive a clinical absence for the day.

-- The clinical faculty will address the first clinical tardiness and/or unpreparedness by sending the student off the unit and marking them absent for the day.
 Faculty will set up a time to meet with the student to discuss the occurrence and provide counseling on the correct procedure/behavior.
 This counseling event will be documented in Sonis and a Student Opportunity for Improvement (SOFI)/Self-Reflection form (#20669) will be completed.
-The original will be uploaded to the student's file in the database and a copy - will be given to the student. - The clinical faculty will address the second clinical tardiness and/or unpreparedness by sending the student off the unit and marking them absent for the day.
-Faculty will set up a time to meet with the student to discuss the occurrence and provide counseling on the correct procedure/behavior.
-This counseling event will be documented in Sonis and a Student Opportunity for Improvement
+The original will be uploaded to the student's file in the database and a copy will be given to the student.